55+ Big Name Brands That Use WordPress (2021 Edition)

 That, plus the official WordPress repository has thousands of free WordPress themes and over 59k free WordPress plugins at this sitting.
 You can literally bootstrap your website, and invest in premium themes when you pick momentum.

 Confession: I’m not a big brand but still use free WordPress themes even though I have bought some pretty nice premium WordPress themes over time.
 A good example of a premium theme I bought is the Total WordPress theme.

 5. WordPress Allows You To Own Your Data

-Big brands such as Coca-Cola and SONY generate tons of data, some of which might be sensitive.
+Big brands such as SONY Playstation collect/generate tons of data, some of which might be sensitive.
 You also generate your own data, and you don’t need anybody else messing around with your bytes.
-But that aside, integrity is an important aspect to big brands, and the only way to ensure integrity of data is to own everything.
-WordPress is just a publishing platform, a secure publishing platform, which allows you to build amazing websites.
-You own your data – every single byte, and no one, even WordPress’ employees will dip a hand in your content.
+But that aside, data integrity is an important thing to big brands, and the only way to ensure the integrity of data is to own everything.

 6. WordPress Allows You to Launch Quickly

 WordPress takes care of the underlying (or structural) codebase, such that you don’t need to write code from scratch when you want to launch new applications.
-With your website running on WordPress, you just need plugins or a few extra lines of code to get any app up and running.
-You don’t need to spend hours on end creating new applications because chances are high that there are plugins just for that.
+With your website running on WordPress, you just need a theme and plugins (or a few extra lines of code) to get any app up and running.
+You don’t need to spend hours on end coding new features from scratch because chances are high that there are plugins just for that.

-Imagine the amount of time it would take you to create and test a new application for a HTML + CSS static website?
-The ability to launch quickly is the reason why big brands such as Time.com have taken to creating most of their web content on WordPress.
+Imagine the amount of time it would take you to create and test a new application for an HTML + CSS static website?
+The ability to launch quickly is the reason why big brands such as Time magazine use WordPress to create most of their web content.